jesseopdenbrouw/riscv-rv32/rtl/README.md

 program at address 0x00000000.
 If pressed, the bootloader enters a simple monitor program.
 Type 'h' for help.

-A S-record file can be uploaded by the `upload` program.
+An S-record file can be uploaded by the `upload` program.
 If `upload` contacts the bootloader within the 5 second delay, the S-record file is transmitted to the processor and the instructions are placed in the ROM.
 Make